fmay/temp/.guides/sections.md

   positionSmallBird(300,0)
   positionBigBird(xBird, yBird);
 ```
+##Variables
+1. A variable is a place where you can store a value.
+1. You give your variable a name you choose that helps you identify its purpose (xBird is a variable that holds the X coordinate of a bird)
+1. The variable name should only contain letters, characters and the '-' or '_' characters.
+It may also not have spaces.
+1. Define your variables (`var xBird`) before you assign them a value (`xBird=100`).

+We'll move on to more interesting uses of variables in the next sections.

 ##Functions
 `positionSmallBird` and `positionBigBird` are called *functions*.
-A function is simply another piece of code that we can *call* from within our code.
-To see what happens in the background, watch teh video below.
+A function is simply another piece of code that we *call* from within our code.
+To see what happens when our code calls a function, watch the video below.

-![VIDEO]
+![VIDEO:stepping into the function]

 A function can take parameters.
 In our example, we are passing in the X and Y coordinates of the birds.